-“On topic, off the record”
+“Off the record”

-16 November, Philanthropy House
+21 – 22 November, Philanthropy House

 EuroPhilantopics is an annual dialogue which forms an integral part of the EFC’s ongoing work and discussions with policymakers throughout the year.